-Creamy Almond Sweet Potato Soup Recipe – A thick and hearty soup, full of flavor, yet ready in under 30 minutes.
+This Creamy Vegan Sweet Potato Soup is thick and hearty, full of flavor, yet ready in about 30 minutes.
 Perfect for a weeknight meal.

-Sweet potatoes are carbohydrates.
+Sweet potatoes, which are carbohydrates, are very nutritious!
 Carbs tend to get a bad rap, but the fact is that our bodies need carbs for fuel.

-It has been shown that including some healthy fat in a meal, like the almond butter in this Sweet Potato Soup Recipe, increases the absorption of beta-carotene (vitamin A), which is why this soup is the pretty much the perfect dish.
+It has been shown that including some healthy fat in a meal, like the almond butter in this vegan sweet potato soup, increases the absorption of beta-carotene (vitamin A), which is why this soup is the pretty much the perfect dish.

 It’s definitely ok to eat the skins of sweet potatoes.
 There is a lot of fiber in the skins, so they’re very healthy.